 - No monthly plan

 Google Meet is an excellent general-purpose video conferencing platform that’s accessible from virtually any device.
 Its real-time transcription feature is top-notch and supports more languages than any competitor.
-The platform offers extensive Gemini AI assistance, albeit via an add-on.
-Tight integrations with other Google tools make it especially attractive to Google Workspace users.
+The platform also offers extensive Gemini AI features, too, as well as tight integrations with other Google apps.

 Google Meet is a no-brainer if you use Google Workspace for online collaboration.
-It’s very reliable and easy to use.
+It’s very easy to use and reliable.

 Learn More